Go to the page content

 Various factors independent of weight can put you at risk of developing chronic diseases (such as ethnicity and genetics).
 It is important to be aware of these factors, and how they might contribute to your risk if you do suffer from obesity.

 Understanding your BMI can help you find a healthy weight range and identify the best way to reach or maintain it together with your healthcare team.
-For most populations, having a BMI over 25 increases health risk factors.
+For most populations, having a BMI over 25 increases health risk factors7.

 Your BMI should be used as a guideline and first step towards understanding your weight and height.
 Adhering to a healthy diet and lifestyle is recommended by healthcare professionals – regardless of your current BMI.